 Typical Terms of Service (TOS) Limits which you should be aware of:

 Currently, we have almost all of our domain names registered through GoDaddy though we do have several domain names hosted with TuCows and Domains At Cost because they were already hosted by them when we took on the websites.
 We have seen no reason to move those domains so we would have no problems with recommending those companies also.

-The majority of them are hosted with Godaddy because they have excellent pricing and allow us to manage domain names for clients where the registration and billing is done by the client but they would like to have us help them from time to time.
+The majority of our DNS is hosted with Godaddy because they have excellent pricing and allow us to manage domain names for clients where the registration and billing is done by the client but they would like to have us help them from time to time.

-We have a good working relationship with both HostPapa.ca and IXWebhosting.com and we are confident of recommending them for most hosting purposes.
-HostPapa is a Canadian company with its servers located in Toronto.
-The majority of our hosting is done with those 2 companies.
+We have had good working relationship with HostPapa.ca for about 10 years and we are confident of recommending them for most hosting purposes.
+HostPapa is a Canadian company based in Oakville.
+The majority of our hosting is done with them.